Sidney Flanigan: Career

-Flanigan was born in Buffalo, New York, and describes herself as a nonbinary woman who uses she/they pronouns.

-In 2020, she made her acting debut portraying Autumn in the film Never Rarely Sometimes Always, directed by Eliza Hittman.
+In 2020, Flanigan made her acting debut portraying Autumn in the film Never Rarely Sometimes Always, directed by Eliza Hittman.
 The film had its world premiere at the Sundance Film Festival on January 24, 2020.
 It was also selected to compete for the Golden Bear in the main competition section at the 70th Berlin International Film Festival, where it won the Silver Bear Grand Jury Prize.
 Flanigan received widespread acclaim and a collective 45 nominations for her performance, including the Critics' Choice Movie Award for Best Actress and the Independent Spirit Award for Best Female Lead opposite fellow nominees Frances McDormand, Viola Davis, Carey Mulligan, and Zendaya.